-- 1.1 AUS students must adhere to the applicable local laws of Sharjah, federal laws of the UAE, and all AUS rules, regulations and policies, including the Code. - 1.2 The Code shall not be construed to limit students' freedom in the pursuit of knowledge,

-- participation in extracurricular individual and group activities, or use of University resources and facilities, provided that a student's conduct, as an individual or as part of a group, is orderly and does not disrupt or unreasonably interfere with the rights of other members of the University community. - 1.3 Student organizations, clubs, teams and associations affiliated with specific Student Affairs programs or specific school/college programs may have additional standards of behavior or a specific code of ethics that students are expected to be aware of and comply with.
+- 1.1 AUS students must adhere to the applicable local laws of Sharjah, federal laws of the UAE, and all AUS rules, regulations and policies, including the Code. - 1.2 The Code shall not be construed to limit students' freedom in the pursuit of knowledge, participation in extracurricular individual and group activities, or use of University resources and facilities, provided that a student's conduct, as an individual or as part of a group, is orderly and does not disrupt or unreasonably interfere with the rights of other members of the University community. - Student organizations, clubs, teams and associations affiliated with specific Student Affairs programs or specific school/college programs may have additional standards of behavior or a specific code of ethics that students are expected to be aware of and comply with.
 Any violations will be treated as per the relevant AUS policy.
-In cases where breaches also constitute a violation of the Code, the student may be subject to adjudication and possible disciplinary sanctions under the Code as determined by Student Conduct and Conflict Resolution. - 1.4 If a violation of the Code can also be considered a violation of academic, athletic, residential, or student organization/club policy, then the Vice Provost for Student Life or designee will consult with the other relevant unit(s) to determine the sequence by which the case will be handled by the relevant unit(s). - 1.5 In instances where Code violations may be addressed under another AUS policy, then the Vice Provost for Student Life shall refer the case to the Provost and Chief Academic Officer for a final determination regarding the process to be followed.
+In cases where breaches also constitute a violation of the Code, the student may be subject to adjudication and possible disciplinary sanctions under the Code as determined by Student Conduct and Conflict Resolution. - 1.4 If a violation of the Code can also be considered a violation of academic, athletic, residential, or student organization/club policy, then the Executive Director of Student Experience or designee will consult with the other relevant unit(s) to determine the sequence by which the case will be handled by the relevant unit(s). - 1.5 In instances where Code violations may be addressed under another AUS policy, then the Executive Director of Student Experience shall refer the case to the Chancellor or other University Policy Administrator for a final determination regarding the process to be followed.